Isosceles Triangle Calculator

 b = 2a² – h²

-The base length b is equal to 2 times the square root of leg a squared minus the height h squared.
+The base length b is equal to 2 times the square root of quantity leg a squared minus the height h squared.

 Find the Leg Length